prests/SalsifyChallenge/README.md

 # SalsifyChallenge
 Salsify API Coding Challenge

+NOTE: You have to add your own text file GitHub doesn't like file size over 500mb so I left it out just name it "SpecialTextFile.txt" and put it in same directory as server.js

 ## Overview

 The objective of this assignment was to develop a server in any language that could handle an HTTP GET request of a line in a file.
 The response would either be a status of 200 with the coresponding text or a status of 413 if the line was out of bounds.